facile-it/facile-coding-standard/README.md

 ## Risky rules

-Risky rules are dangerous.
-Starting from version `0.3.1` we removed them from default configuration.
+Risky rules may be unstable, and cause unintended behavioral changes to your code.
 If you want to add these rules, you can create your own `.php-cs-fixer.php`
 configuration:

 ```php